pcmv-dev/SBCloud/README.md

 # Info

 Use these scripts to help you upload from your VPS.
 The idea is to setup Docker,Portainer, and NZBget/ruTorrent to download your media and then have Rclone upload it to your GoogleDrive to be able to watch from your Plex/Emby Server.
-Why is this useful you might ask? well check out the pros and cons below.
+Why might you want this? well check out the pros and cons below.

 ### Pros
 - You have slow download/upload, so you use your VPS that has fast Gigabit speeds